rouault/proj.4/docs/source/community/rfc/rfc-6.rst

-correction values is really easy and efficient, so triangulation-based transformations are not meant as replacing them, but more about it being a complement, that is sometimes necessary to be able to replicate the results of a officially vetted transformation to a milimetric or better precision (speaking here about reproducibility of numeric results, rather than the physical accuracy of the transformation that might rather be centimetric).
+correction values is really easy and efficient, so triangulation-based transformations are not meant as replacing them, but more about it being a complement, that is sometimes necessary to be able to replicate the results of a officially vetted transformation to a millimetric or better precision (speaking here about reproducibility of numeric results, rather than the physical accuracy of the transformation that might rather be centimetric).
 It is always possible to approach the result of the triangulation with a grid, but that may require to adopt a small grid step,